each year, the governor of Virginia announces November is Virginia Indian Heritage Month

-For over 50 years, scholars thought the first artifacts of humans settling in North America were stone tools that defined the style of the Clovis culture, discovered in the 1930's near Clovis, New Mexico and dated to be about 13,000 years old.
-Recent studies in the last 30 years show clear evidence that there was a pre-Clovis culture, one that arrived in North America as early as 15,000 or so years ago.
-At Cactus Hill in Sussex County (site 44SX202), stone artifacts have been excavated that may be dated:4
+For over 50 years, scholars thought the first artifacts documenting human settlement in North America were stone tools crafted in the style of the Clovis culture.
+The tools were first discovered in the 1930's near Clovis, New Mexico and dated to be about 13,000 years old.
+Recent studies in the last 30 years show clear evidence that there was a pre-Clovis culture, one that arrived in North America as early as 15,000-20,000 or so years ago.

-Archeologists still debate if some items found at Cactus Hill in Sussex County, a few inches below Clovis-style artifacts, prove that Virginia was occupied by humans before the development of the distinctive stone tools of the Clovis culture.
+Some archeologists still question if Virginia was occupied by humans before the development of the distinctive stone tools of the Clovis culture.
 Critical thinking skills are required when someone states anything related to Virginia before 1600 as "true."
 What we know today may not be what we believe tomorrow, as new evidence surfaces and new interpretations are based on new evidence.

 In 1996, a skeleton was discovered on the Columbia River in the Pacific Northwest.
 "Kennewick Man" was radiocarbon dated at roughly 9,000 years old.
 The Federal government planned to turn over the bones to a local Native American tribe for burial, following the 1990 Native American Graves Protection and Repatriation Act.
 That law mandates that ancient human bones must be turned over to the most closely-allied tribe for reburial.